wp-plugins/jquery-maximage/readme.txt

 = Why should I use jQuery Maximage? =

 When I searched for a working background slideshow, which is very simple but working, I only found some Slideshows which are way to overpowered.
-You just wanr a simple slideshow, but you get tons of confusing options and your client is simply overwhelmed.
+You just want a simple slideshow, but you get tons of confusing options and your client is simply overwhelmed.
 So I decided to write my own WP Plugin to offer a simple and easy-to-use background slideshow.
-The work progress on this plugin will continue, but i will make sure to keep it simple.
+The work on this plugin will continue, but i will make sure to keep it simple.

+If you like the plugin please let me know, whether it's a rating or a direct mail to <a href="mailto:plugins@jonasspaller.de">plugins@jonasspaller.de</a> (:

 == Installation ==